DiegoDev2/Fleet/README.md

 ### Contributing

 We welcome contributions to improve Fleet.
 Feel free to submit a pull request or open an issue if you find a bug or have a suggestion.
+Please DO NOT USE EXTERNAL PACKAGE MANAGER, SUCH AS HOMEBREW AMONG OTHERS.

 ### License

 Fleet is licensed under the Apache 2.0 License.
 See the LICENSE file for more details.